percona/pgsm-docs/docs/comparison.md

 The following table compares the `pg_stat_monitor` (PGSM) view with that of `pg_stat_statements` (PGSS).

+!!! note
-Note that the column names differ depending on the PostgreSQL version you are running.
+    The column names differ depending on the PostgreSQL version you are running.

 ## Column Comparison Table